What Is the Most Effective Length for a TV Commercial?

 Today, 15 seconds is the standard length for a TV commercial.

 However, online streaming platforms have enabled advertisers to experiment with a variety of commercial lengths.
-For example, Internet video ads can range from less than 1-second to much, much longer.
+For example, online video ads can range from less than 1-second to much, much longer.

 Most North American broadcasters now allow advertisers to choose between producing 15, 30, or 60-second commercials.